biobricks/level-tree-index/README.md

 ## Extras

-* Add option for levelup:true mode that sets whether to wait for the index to update before calling back or not, both per default and per .put/.del/.batch operation.
+* Add options for levelup:true mode that sets whether to wait for the index to update before calling back or not, both per default and per .put/.del/.batch operation.

 # License and copyright